Kaspersky Internet Security: Version 2021 (21.0)

+Kaspersky Plus

+In April 2023, Kaspersky Lab introduced a new subscription-based product lineup.
+Within this lineup, Kaspersky Plus replaced Kaspersky Internet Security.
+Kaspersky Plus retains the same core security modules as Internet Security, including antivirus, anti-phishing, firewall, and disk cleanup features.
+Kaspersky Plus also introduced new privacy- and identity-oriented features: password manager, VPN, data leak checker, home network device monitoring, hard drive health check, and enhanced system optimization tools.

 Controversies regarding security

 In March 2015, Bloomberg accused Kaspersky of having close ties to Russian military and intelligence officials.

 Kaspersky slammed the claims in his blog, calling the coverage "sensationalist" and guilty of "exploiting paranoia" to "increase readership".

-As a result of alleged Russian involvement in the 2016 Presidential Election and ongoing investigations, the Department of Homeland Security officially banned the use of the Kaspersky Internet Security by the United States federal government in September, 2017.
+As a result of alleged Russian involvement in the 2016 United States presidential election and ongoing investigations, the Department of Homeland Security officially banned the use of the Kaspersky Internet Security by the United States federal government in September 2017.

 As of December 12, 2017, the use of Kaspersky software is banned from use by the American federal government by law.